Apache CXF < 4.2.2 RCE via Untrusted JMS Config

 Vulnerability Analysis

-CVE-2026-50632 is exploitable with network access, and does not require authorization privileges or user interaction.
-This vulnerability is consided to have a high level of attack complexity.
+CVE-2026-50632 is exploitable with network access, and requires small amount of user privileges.
+This vulnerability is considered to have a low attack complexity.
 The potential impact of an exploit of this vulnerability is considered to be very high.

 Attack Vector: